 Using a smartphone-based keypad

-Smartphone-based keypads give residents more ways to open the door.
-It’s also easier for staff to make changes to a smartphone-based system.
+Smartphone-based keypads give residents more ways to open the door, and it’s also easier for staff to make changes to a smartphone-based system.

 Residents enjoy smartphone-based keypad systems because they can use an app on their phones to unlock doors in addition to a PIN code.
 The best apps come with “swipe-to-open” functionality that lets residents unlock keypad-controlled doors with one swipe of a finger.
 Residents can also use the mobile app to generate temporary access codes that they can send to visitors by text or email.